 The group finally reaches the old farmhouse, and everyone runs upstairs leaving Franklin in his wheelchair downstairs.
 And how does Franklin react to being left out of the group?
 He starts blowing raspberries into the air.

-I am convinced that when the hitchhiker used Franklin’s blade to slice open his palm — and then sliced opened Franklin’s arm with his own straight razor — that there was a “transference of energy” if you will.
-This is why Franklin started to display these strange behaviors.
+When the hitchhiker used Franklin’s blade to slice open his palm—and then sliced opened Franklin’s arm with his own straight razor—was there a “transference of energy”?
+Is this why Franklin started to display these strange behaviors?

 I suppose this one is the most obvious, but I never really thought about it until now.
 When the group stops at the gas station, Jerry goes inside and comes out with a bag of BBQ.
 No one partakes except poor Franklin, who nurses a ‘sausage’ like he was chewing on a toothpick.
 When I saw this up on the big screen, it dawned on me: oh yeah, Franklin is eating human flesh.
 Later on in the film when Sally Hardesty is running from Leatherface, she finds solace in the gas station.
 While hiding, she eyes the meat spinning and marinating on the spits in the back of the store.
 There is a long drawn out take, focusing on the meat (which looks inconspicuous enough) and Sally’s reaction to it.
 There is a hint that something isn’t right.
 But before any big deal is made about it, Sally finds herself in harm’s way once again.